Mobile App Design Mistakes to Avoid

 Displaying relevant information on the first screen is very important.
 All the necessary icons like login, logout, the home page, help section, contact information, or any other important features should have their icons on the very first screen.
 Whatever the app is related to, its key functionalities should be reachable without any complexity.

 Other than that, one prime factor that contributes to an excellent first impression is an app's loading time.
 If it takes too much time to open the app or load any key feature, users get bored and lose interest.
-Thirdly, the color scheme of an app should also align with its purpose.
-For example, an app used for professional purposes should not have a funky color scheme, and entertainment-related apps should not be dull or boring.
-Colors should be bright and solid, or the users might get bored and have a terrible first experience.
+Thirdly, the colour scheme of an app should also align with its purpose.
+For example, an app used for professional purposes should not have a funky colour scheme, and entertainment-related apps should not be dull or boring.
+Colours should be bright and solid, or the users might get bored and have a terrible first experience.

 2. Poor Information Architecture (IA)